Is your dog suffering from bouts of diarrhea or loose stools at night?

 Are you concerned that these occasional or frequent occurrences may be a sign of a yet undiagnosed health condition?

-Doggie diarrhea, especially at night, is definitely no laughing matter.
+Doggie diarrhea, and puppy diarrhea, especially at night, is definitely no laughing matter.

 To help you understand—and hopefully bring an end—to these nocturnal bouts of diarrhea in your dog, below we will discuss several reasons why this may occur, and highlight some of the steps you can take to address these causes.